-You learn statistics by doing statistics, therefore we have weekly quizzes, which you will complete online on the Moodle course page.
+You learn statistics by doing statistics, therefore we have weekly quizzes, which you will complete online on the course page.
 You can take the quiz as many times as you want during the week it is open, and your final score on the quiz will be your maximum score.
 There will be a new quiz posted each week, and when the new quiz is posted the old quiz is locked and you can't take it anymore.

 Also, since statistical analysis is done on the computer, you will do weekly exercises in the computer lab.
-These exercises will also be completed within Moodle, using R to answer the questions.
+These exercises will also be completed on the course web page, using R and Excel to answer the questions.